-The VAD is a treatment option for heart failure patients who haven't responded to other treatments and are very ill with very severe reduced ejection fraction.
-This is a device that helps your heart pump blood throughout your body.
-It can be done temporarily as a bridge to transplant, bridge to recovery or permanently as destination therapy.
+VAD is a treatment option for heart failure patients who have not responded to other treatments and have very severe reduced ejection fraction.
+This is a device that helps the heart pump blood throughout the body.
+It can be done temporarily as a bridge to transplant, bridge to recovery or permanently as a destination therapy.

-6. Heart Transplant
+6. Heart transplant